Prostate Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]Skip to the navigation

 A number of authors have explored the possibility of using PSA levels lower than 4.0 ng/mL as the upper limit of normal for screening examinations.
 One study screened 14,209 white and 1,004 African American men for prostate cancer using an upper limit of normal of 2.5 ng/mL for PSA.
 A major confounding factor of this study was that only 40% of those men in whom a prostate biopsy was recommended actually underwent biopsy.
 Nevertheless, 27% of all men undergoing biopsy were found to have prostate cancer.
-Several collaborating European jurisdictions are conducting prostate cancer screening trials, Rotterdam (the Netherlands) and Finland among them.
+Several collaborating European jurisdictions, including Rotterdam (the Netherlands) and Finland, are conducting prostate cancer screening trials.
 In Rotterdam, data for 7,943 screened men between the ages of 55 and 74 years have been reported.
 Of the 534 men who had PSA levels between 3.0 ng/mL and 3.9 ng/mL, 446 (83.5%) had biopsies and 96 (18%) of these had prostate cancer.
 In all, 4.7% of the screened population had prostate cancer.
 In Finland, 15,685 men were screened and 14% of screened men had PSA levels of at least 3.0 ng/mL.
-All men with PSAs higher than 4.0 ng/mL were recommended to diagnostic follow-up by DRE, ultrasound, and biopsy; 92% complied, and 2.6% of the 15,685 men screened were diagnosed with prostate cancer.
+All men with PSAs higher than 4.0 ng/mL were recommended for diagnostic follow-up by DRE, ultrasound, and biopsy; 92% complied, and 2.6% of the 15,685 men screened were diagnosed with prostate cancer.
 Of the 801 men with screening PSAs between 3.0 ng/mL and 3.9 ng/mL (all biopsied), 22 (3%) had cancer.
 Of the 1,116 men with screening PSAs between 4.0 ng/mL and 9.9 ng/mL, 247 (22%) had cancer; of the 226 men with screening PSAs of at least 10 ng/mL, 139 (62%) had cancer.
 Several factors could have contributed to these differences, including background prostate cancer prevalence, background screening levels, and details regarding diagnostic follow-up practices; the necessary comparative data are not available.

-Population Observations on Early Detection, Incidence, and Prostate Cancer Mortality
+Population Observations of Early Detection, Incidence, and Prostate Cancer Mortality

 While DRE has been a staple of medical practice for many decades, PSA did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
 Following widespread dissemination of PSA testing, incidence rates rose abruptly.
 In a study of Medicare beneficiaries, a first-time PSA test was associated with a 4.7% likelihood of a prostate cancer diagnosis within 3 months.
 Subsequent tests were associated with statistically significant lower rates of prostate cancer diagnosis.

-In an examination of trends of prostate cancer detection and diagnosis among 140,936 white and 15,662 African American men diagnosed with prostate cancer between 1973 and 1994 in the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) database, substantial changes were found beginning in the late 1980s as use of PSA diffused through the United States; age at diagnosis fell, stage of disease at diagnosis decreased, and most tumors were noted to be moderately differentiated.
+In an examination of trends of prostate cancer detection and diagnosis among 140,936 white and 15,662 African American men diagnosed with prostate cancer between 1973 and 1994 in the NCI's SEER database, substantial changes were found beginning in the late 1980s as use of PSA diffused through the United States; age at diagnosis fell, stage of disease at diagnosis decreased, and most tumors were noted to be moderately differentiated.
 For African American men, however, a larger proportion of tumors were poorly differentiated.

 Cause-of-death misclassification has also been studied as a possible explanation for changes in prostate cancer mortality.
 A relatively fixed rate was found at which individuals who have been diagnosed with prostate cancer are mislabeled as dying from prostate cancer.
 As such, the substantial increase in prostate cancer diagnoses in the late 1980s and early 1990s would then explain the increased rate of prostate cancer death during those years.
 As the rate of prostate cancer diagnosis fell in the early 1990s, this reduced rate of mislabeling death due to prostate cancer would fall, as would the overall rate of prostate cancer death.
 Since the evidence in this respect is inconsistent, it remains unclear whether the causes of these mortality trends are chance, misclassification, early detection, improved treatments, or a combination of effects.